Atheist U.S. blogger killed in machete attack in Bangladesh

 "We mourn but we are not out," read a black banner on the site.

-The Centre for Inquiry, a U.S.-based nonprofit group Roy wrote for, said it was "shocked and heartbroken" by the murder.
+The Center for Inquiry, a U.S.-based nonprofit group Roy wrote for, said it was "shocked and heartbroken" by the murder.

 "Dr. Roy was a true ally, a courageous and eloquent defender of reason, science, and free expression, in a country where those values have been under heavy attack," it said in a statement.